Thursday, July 21, 2016

 Lost Park

 In 1987, Edward Broska turned 75 years old and decided that it was time to retire.
 For his entire life, Broska had lived and worked on the 44-acre farm his family owned in Springfield's 16 Acres neighborhood.
-Now he was getting too old for farm work, and none of his kinfolk were interested in carrying on the family farm after him.
-So, Broska decided to put the homestead and surrounding land up for sale.
-The place had the distinction of being the only working farm left in the city.
+Now he was getting too along in years for farm work, and none of his kinfolk were interested in carrying on the family farm after him.
+So, Broska decided to put his land up for sale.
+The property had the distinction of being the only working farm left in the city.
 Once it was sold, the last remnant of the 350 year old history of commercial agriculture in Springfield would be over.

 Springfield's Conservation Commission had been keeping their eye on the Broska Farm since 1979, when they first heard rumors that Broska's retirement might be eminent.
 As the last large area of undeveloped land in Springfield, the Conservation Commission was anxious to preserve the farmland and transform it to public use, perhaps as a kind of small suburban version of Forest Park.
 The moment they heard that Broska's farm was about to go on the market, Commission Chairman Edward Friedman swung into action.
 First, the Commission members approached Mayor Richard Neal, who immediately gave the Commission his full and enthusiastic support.
 Neal in turn contacted State Senator Martin Reilly and State Representative Paul Caron, both of whom represented the 16 Acres neighborhood, and urged them to try and get the funds from the state to acquire the land from the Broska family.